abuehl/abuehl.github.io/_posts/2026-04-16-removing-implicit-imports.md

 which has the desired semantic: Nothing is implicitly imported.

-This follows the long-standing tradition of C++: If you have a problem, add a new syntax to the standard.
+This follows a long-standing tradition of C++: If you have a problem, add a new syntax to the standard.

 This has the benefit that existing code doesn't have to be changed.